Abandonment option: The option of terminating an investment earlier than originally planned.

 All equity rate: The discount rate that reflects only the business risks of a project and abstracts from the effects of financing.

-All or none: Requirement that none of an order be executed unless all of it can be executed at the specified price.
+All or none: Requirement that none of an order is executed unless all of it can be executed at the specified price.

 All-equity rate: The discount that reflects only the business risks of a project and abstracts from the effects of financing.